windan11/windan11.github.io/index.md

 ![profile picture](/assets/profile180.png){:class="right"}

-# Hi, I'm Anh Thach, a Web Developer in Los Angeles, CA.
+# Hi, I'm Anh Thach, and this is my personal/project based website.

 I enjoy creating from an idea and seeing a project comes to life.
 When I'm not teaching myself HTML, CSS and Javascript, I enjoy catching up with family and friends over dinners or small gatherings.

-Each day, I focus on building and learning best practices in my projects.
-If you like what you see, let's talk.
+Don't forget to register to vote https://www.whenweallvote.org/.

+Thanks for clicking!
+Have fun and be safe during this uncertain time.